MilleniumMods/-Fabulously-Optimized-Forge/README.md

 A Forge-based Minecraft modpack focusing on performance and graphics enhancements - Based off the original Fabulously Optimized for Fabric.

 # Why remake this for Forge?
 Even though, in recent years, Fabric has seen the biggest contributions regarding optimizations for modded scenarios, there's still a pretty large amount of players that use Forge.
-This modpack is for them.
+These modpacks are for them.

+The idea of these modpacks is not to replace all Forge packs.
+Hopefully, this will work as an addition for already-existing modpacks, so once you download the mods available in here, you can just drop them onto your main mods folder, and see significant performance improvements.

 # Why support 1.12.2 & 1.16.5?
 Ironically, the people that most need these kind of packs are also the ones less likely to be able to use them.
 Modern Minecraft can be insanely heavy for low-end devices, and even when using a ton of optimization mods, there are still lots of people unable to play Minecraft correctly past 1.16.5 (And in some cases, even struggle past 1.12.2).